 There are still countries, cultures and societies who continue to adhere to their old values, customs and traditions which were formulated by powerful “MEN”.
 Men who deemed themselves to be superior to women and sometimes superior to the inherent right of the “freedom of speech” and the “the freedom of choice”.
 These men formulated their rules to fit their needs and condemned those who didn’t fit the mold.

 Many push for equality.
 Do not confuse the treatment of the citizens by governments to personal treatment.

-We always want equality yet we do not exercise that in our daily lives.
+We always want equality and fairness (equity) yet we do not exercise those in our daily lives.
 Let us not put the responsibility of equality on the individual.
 Because it will not happen.
 Each individual will always be different from the other.
 We are not alike.
 The responsibility to treat others equally is that of governments.
 However, fairness (equity) is largely a personal responsibility.
 To achieve equity and equality, prudence must be exercised.

 Every community, society or government has its set rules and guidelines meant to serve and protect the people.
 These rules and guidelines are man-made and as the community, society or government evolves, changes must be made to conform or strengthen the rules and guidelines.
 These changes must be accomplished peacefully and in a reasonable manner.